A National Perspective

 The CASA Program operates in each of the three counties in Delaware and is administered by the statewide Family Court.
 The Delaware CASA Program is a member in good standing of the National CASA Association and operates in accordance with established national standards and state law.
 It is the goal of CASA to provide representation for all abused and neglected children who come before the Court.

-In order to effectively recruit, train, support, and retain CASA volunteers, the Friends of CASA Association, Inc., a private non-profit auxiliary, has been established in Delaware.
-The Friends of CASA Association provides private funding to support the efforts of the CASA Program and the CASA volunteers in their most important and urgent work.
+In order to effectively recruit, train, support, and retain CASA volunteers, the Friends of CASA Association, Inc., a private non-profit, has been established in Delaware.
+The Friends of CASA Association provides private funding to support the efforts of the CASA Program and the CASA volunteers in their most important and urgent work throughout the state of Delaware.
 The New Castle Association of Insurance and Financial Advisors is a major contributor to the CASA effort through its annual sponsorship of a Golf Outing and Silent Auction.